Handcuffs, straitjackets, and magic! Houdini Museum honors the greatest magician of all-time

 "He would go upside down in a tank of water - in 1912 he started this - as a way of saying, 'All of you copiers of my handcuff challenge act, I now dare you to risk your life like I'm about to do and try to get out of this,'" Dreyer said.

-Houdini was known to say, "My brain is the key that set me free," so his ability to hide his emotions during some of the most death-defying stunts captivated his audiences.
+Houdini was known to say, "My brain is the key that sets me free," so his ability to hide his emotions during some of the most death-defying stunts captivated his audiences.

 "You're a showman," Dreyer said about Houdini in fascination.
 "You never showed fear."

-Houdini, ironically, died on Halloween in 1926 due to several blows to the stomach from a visiting college student backstage at a show, causing his appendix to rupture and later developed peritonitis.
+Houdini, ironically, died on Halloween in 1926 - not long after giving a visiting college student permission to punch him in the stomach several times to demonstrate his athletic prowess and ability to take a blow.
+The punches caused his appendix to rupture, and he developed peritonitis.
 His gravesite can be found in Machpelah Cemetery in Queens where his mother, father, grandfather, four other brothers, and sister are all buried.

 To find out more about The Houdini Museum of New York, click here.